Betrayal at Baldur's Gate Review – D&D Meets Hidden Traitor - bluedragonboardgames.com

 • Some haunts are unbalanced — traitor too strong or too weak

-• Rulebook can be unclear in edge cases
+• Rules can be unclear in edge cases

 • Downtime increases with more players